Chdh11/AI-Interview-Coach/README.md

 ## 🧠 Key Learnings

-- **Voice Integration in Web Apps**: Learned to integrate real-time voice recording using `sounddevice`, and send the audio to OpenAI’s **Whisper** for seamless transcription.
+- **Voice Integration in Web Apps**: Learned to integrate real-time voice recording using `sounddevice` (changed to streamlit audio input), and send the audio to OpenAI’s **Whisper** for seamless transcription.

 - **Prompt Engineering for Dual Roles & Difficulty Scaling**: Refined prompt structures for two key tasks: generating interview questions and evaluating user responses.
 Also learned to dynamically scale difficulty using prompt tweaks.